Using creative arts to facilitate healing is not a new practice.

 Overall, creative arts can help counselors move beyond simply talking to discover innovative pathways to achieving a client’s goals.

 For more useful resources, look at the books Integrating the Expressive Arts Into Counseling Practice by Suzanne Degges-White and Nancy Davis and The Creative Arts in Counseling by Samuel Gladding.
+Also check out our article Expressive Arts Therapy: 15 Creative Activities and Techniques which is specifically dedicated to Expressive Art Therapy.

 Top 4 Activities and Ideas for Your Sessions